๐ŸงฉIntro to Algorithms

 Why This Matters

 Sorting algorithms are the backbone of efficient data processing, and understanding their time complexities is fundamental to algorithm analysis.
-You're being tested on more than just memorizing Big-O notation—exams expect you to analyze trade-offs between algorithms, predict performance based on input characteristics, and justify algorithm selection for specific scenarios.
-The concepts here connect directly to divide-and-conquer strategies, space-time trade-offs, comparison vs. non-comparison models, and asymptotic analysis.
+Exams expect you to do more than recite Big-O notation.
+You need to analyze trade-offs between algorithms, predict performance based on input characteristics, and justify algorithm selection for specific scenarios.
+These concepts connect directly to divide-and-conquer strategies, space-time trade-offs, comparison vs. non-comparison models, and asymptotic analysis.

-When you encounter a sorting question, the examiner wants to see that you understand why an algorithm performs the way it does, not just what its complexity is.
+When you encounter a sorting question, the goal is to show you understand why an algorithm performs the way it does, not just what its complexity is.
 Can you explain why Quick Sort degrades to O(n2)O(n^2)?
 Do you know when Counting Sort beats Merge Sort?
-Don't just memorize the formulas—know what mechanism each algorithm uses and when that mechanism fails or excels.
+Don't just memorize the table at the bottom of this guide.
+Know what mechanism each algorithm uses and when that mechanism fails or excels.

 Quadratic Algorithms: Simple but Slow